By: Susan Dugdale | Last modified: 02-07-2022

 If memorizing your speech is your choice, pay particular attention to expressiveness when it comes to the 'How to Rehearse' tips.

-Aim to have at least three rehearsals before delivering your speech in front of an audience.
+Aim to have a minimum of three rehearsals before your final presentation in front of an audience.
 If you have the time available for more, take it.

 The first two rehearsals are to iron out any glitches in either your text or delivery and to integrate any resource material you may be using.
 These could be photographs, a power point presentation etc.